 Principle of CLED Agar

-The CLED comprises of enzymatic digest of Casein, enzymatic digest of gelatin, and beef extract which provide the nitrogen, vitamins, mineral and amino acids essential for growth.
-L-cystine supports the growth of cysteine-dependent dwarf coliform colony.
-Lactose is the fermentable carbohydrate which provides carbon and energy.
+The CLED comprises of enzymatic digest of Casein, an enzymatic digest of gelatin, and beef extract which provide the nitrogen, vitamins, minerals, and amino acids essential for growth.
+L-cystine supports the growth of the cysteine-dependent dwarf coliform colony.
+Lactose is a fermentable carbohydrate that provides carbon and energy.
 Organisms capable of fermenting lactose will lower the pH and change the color of the medium from green to yellow.
-The color change is indicated by the presence of pH indicator Bromthymol Blue.
+The color change is indicated by the presence of the pH indicator Bromthymol Blue.
 Agar present in the medium is the solidifying agent.

 Preparation of CLED Agar

 - Suspend 36 gram of the medium in one liter of distilled water.

 - Mix well and heat with frequent agitation and boil for one minute until complete to dissolution.